 Mean score of companies in the Membership Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Advertising Association reported operational and attendee travel emissions for the Axis Awards event, totalling approximately 27,090 kg CO2e.
-This figure reflects the carbon footprint associated with the entire event, with each attendee contributing about 47 kg CO2e.
-For 2020, the average annual operational carbon footprint of a full-time employee in a UK advertising agency was estimated at about 3,400 kg CO2e.
-Additionally, the mean impact of producing a television advertisement using Ad Green’s measurement tools was approximately 4,700 kg CO2e.
-Currently, the Advertising Association has not disclosed specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
-However, the organisation is actively engaged in initiatives aimed at understanding and mitigating carbon emissions within the advertising industry.
+In 2023, the Advertising Association, headquartered in Great Britain, reported operational and attendee travel emissions for the Axis Awards event amounting to approximately 27,090 kg CO2e.
+This figure reflects the total emissions associated with the event, although specific scopes (Scope 1, 2, or 3) were not disclosed.
+For context, in 2020, the average annual operational carbon footprint of a full-time employee in a UK advertising agency was about 3,400 kg CO2e, while the mean impact of producing a television advertisement was approximately 4,700 kg CO2e.
+Emissions data from previous years, such as 2019, included various production-related emissions, but specific totals were not provided.
+Currently, the Advertising Association has not set any documented reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
+The organisation does not inherit emissions data from a parent company, indicating that its climate commitments and emissions reporting are independent.
+Overall, while the Advertising Association has made strides in measuring its emissions, further transparency and commitment to reduction targets would enhance its climate strategy.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.

-Advertising Association is not committed to any reduction initiatives we track.
+Advertising Association is not participating in any of the initiatives that we track.
 This may change over time as the company engages with new initiatives or updates its commitments.
 DitchCarbon will update this information as it becomes available.